Deep Learning for Time Series Anomaly Detection: A Survey

+where $|a(x_t)|$ is the number of 1s in $a(x_t)$.
+Anomaly likelihood, based on the model's prediction history and error distribution, indicates whether the current state is anomalous.

+HTM neurons are organised in columns within a layer (Fig. \ref{fig:htm}).
+Multiple regions exist within each hierarchical level, with fewer regions at higher levels combining patterns from lower levels to recognise more complex patterns.
+Sensory data enters lower-level regions during learning and generates patterns for higher levels.
+HTM is robust to noise, has high capacity, and can learn multiple patterns simultaneously.
+It recognises and memorises frequent spatial input patterns and identifies sequences likely to occur in succession.

-Numenta HTM \citep{ahmad2017unsupervised} detects temporal anomalies of univariate time series in predictable and noisy domains using HTM.
-Consequently, the system is efficient, can handle extremely noisy data, adapts continuously to changes in data statistics, and detects small anomalies without generating false positives.
-Multi-HTM \citep{wu2018hierarchical} is a learning model that learns context over time, so it is tolerant of noise.
-Data patterns are learned continuously and predictions are made in real-time, so it can be used for adaptive models.
-With it, a wide range of anomaly detection problems can be addressed, not just certain types.
-In particular, it is used for univariate problems and applied efficiently to multivariate time series.
-The purpose of RADM \citep{ding2018multivariate} is to present a framework for real-time unsupervised anomaly detection in multivariate time series, which combines HTM with a naive Bayesian network (BN).
-Initially, the HTM algorithm is used to detect anomalies in UTS with excellent results in terms of detection and response times.
-The second step consists of combining the HTM algorithm with BN to detect MTS anomalies as effectively as possible without reducing the number of dimensions.
-As a result, some anomalies that are left out of UTS can be detected, and detection accuracy is increased.
-BNs are utilised to refine new observations because they are easy to use in specifying posterior probabilities and are adaptive.
-Additionally, this paper defines a health factor $\alpha$ (a measure of how well the system is running) in order to describe the health of the system and improve detection efficiency.
+Numenta HTM \citep{ahmad2017unsupervised} detects temporal anomalies of UTS in predictable and noisy environments.
+It effectively handles extremely noisy data, adapts continuously to changes, and can identify small anomalies without false alarms.
+Multi-HTM \citep{wu2018hierarchical} learns context over time, making it noise-tolerant and capable of real-time predictions for various anomaly detection challenges, so it can be used \mycomment{as} an adaptive model.
+In particular, it is used for univariate problems and applied efficiently to MTS.
+RADM \citep{ding2018multivariate} proposes a real-time, unsupervised framework for detecting anomalies in MTS by combining HTM with a naive Bayesian network.
+Initially, HTM efficiently identifies anomalies in UTS with excellent results in terms of detection and response times.
+Then, it pairs with a Bayesian network to improve MTS anomaly detection without needing to reduce data dimensions, catching anomalies missed in UTS analyses.
+Bayesian networks help refine observations due to their adaptability and ease in calculating probabilities.